-Cash as well as most equity and debt securities have a quoted market price in an active market.
-Other assets, including real estate and other investments, do not have a quoted market price.
+Cash as well as most equity and debt securities have a quoted market price in an active market (Level 1 of fair value hierarchy).
+Other assets including real estate and other investments do not have a quoted market price (Level 3 of fair value hierarchy).